Almost half my staff that quit in the past 20 years probably did so because of me.

 Problems with Work Schedule

 Working late nights or sudden changes in work hours comes in second.

-In terms of the response rate.
-20.83% of my staff account their voluntary exit from their jobs due to conflicts brought about by their work schedule and the sudden changes of it.
+In terms of the response rate, 20.83% of my staff attribute their voluntary exit from their jobs to conflicts brought about by their work schedule and the sudden changes around it.

 They say that work schedule is a devil in a box for most of them.